Improved results on the nonlinear feedback stabilization of a rotating body-beam system: Introduction

 Now, let us briefly present an overview of this paper.
 In Section \ref{pre}, we formulate the closed-loop system in an abstract first-order evolution equation in an appropriate state space.
-Section \ref{sta1} deals with the uniform exponential stability of a subsystem associated to the closed-loop system.
+Section \ref{sta1} deals with the long time behavior (in a general context) of a subsystem associated to the closed-loop system.
 In section \ref{exa}, some examples are provided.
 Section \ref{sta} is devoted to the proof of the stability of the closed-loop system.
 Finally, the paper closes with conclusions and discussions.